adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 bool operator != (iterator other) const { return !(*this == other); }
 ```

-To increment, or advance the iterator to the next position, we increment the x position until we reach the width of the range.
-When we reach the end of the range of x values, increment y to the next row and set the x position to the beginning of the range.
+To increment, or advance the iterator to the next position, we increment the x position unless we reach the width of the range.
+At the end of the range of x values, increment y to the next row and set the x position to the beginning of the range.
 We'll place this logic in its own method.

 ```cpp
 void next()